 "Just received my latest classical guitar kit.
 I had a couple of requests for wood selection, and you did a great job in selecting on both counts, In addition, all the wood was great quality - this was an expensive kit, but your product made it a very good value to me.

-In the last few years Engelmann Spruce has grown in popularity.
-Many better known makers now use Engelmann in lieu of German Spruce since good Engelmann has many of the traits desirable in a good German top and it is more economical.
-In appearance it is like German Spruce, but unlike German Spruce, it seems to be more uniform in consistency.
-The tops are often more homogeneous looking with the early and late-growth rings being less distinct than those of Sitka.
-Like German Spruce, Engelmann has a beautiful ivory sheen and occasionally shows some pink streaking.
-It is also similar to German Spruce in workability.
-Although softer than German Spruce, it must be cared for as one cares for Cedar, i.e., keep a clean workbench.
-Most of our Engelmann Spruce comes from Canada, and we believe it has some advantages over the Engelmann from the States.
+Though it has been in common use for less time than Sitka or German Spruce, Englemann had risen in stature to equal these woods.
+These days many makers use Engelmann in lieu of German Spruce since good Engelmann has many of the traits desirable in a good German top.
+In addition, it is more economical with far better overall quality.
+In appearance, it is like German Spruce, but unlike German Spruce, it seems to be more uniform in consistency and it has a beautiful ivory sheen.
+The tops are often more homogeneous looking with the early and late growth rings being less distinct than those of Sitka.
 It's stiffer than Sitka Spruce perpendicular to the grain.